 Bill Bryson is a well-traveled and hilarious travel writer who I adore.
-I’ve read most of his books and they’re all worth a read.
-This one is particularly great because he wasn’t just traveling to England – he lived there for many years.
+I’ve read most of his books from England and beyond and they’re all worth a read.
+This one is particularly great because he wasn’t just traveling to the UK – he lived there for many years.

 Wolf Hall by Hilary Mantel

-One of my favorite books about England of all time, Mantel dives into Tudor history from the perspective of Thomas Cromwell, a fascinating self-made man who went from being the son of a butcher to one of the most trusted advisors of Henry VIII.
+One of the best books on the history of England during the Tudor reign, Mantel dives into history from the perspective of Thomas Cromwell, a fascinating self-made man who went from being the son of a butcher to one of the most trusted advisors of Henry VIII.
 Buy it on Amazon.

 Mantel’s writing is beautiful and clear.
 The whole Wolf Hall trilogy is well worth your time, and once you finish Wolf Hall you can dive right into Bring Up the Bodies and The Mirror and the Light.
 They’re the kind of novels that you rejoice in how long they are, because you get to keep reading them and enjoying getting lost in their world.

-If you’re a real lover of historical fiction and want some easy, light reading that goes even further into the world of the Tudors, you also cannot go wrong with Philippa Gregory.
+If you’re a real lover of historical fiction and want some easy, light reading that goes even further into the world of the Tudors, you also cannot go wrong with the England books of Philippa Gregory.
 Her Tudor novels are great – start with The Other Boleyn Girl (not the movie, it was dreadful) and learn more about the women of the period.
 They’re fast reading and some of the best books about the UK to read on a beach or the plane for great storytelling and a feel for the major players of the Tudor dynasty.